metabase/metabase/enterprise/frontend/src/embedding-sdk/README.md

 // Configuration
 const config = {
-  metabaseInstanceUrl: "https://metabase.example.com", // Required: Your Metabase instance URL
+  metabaseInstanceUrl: "https://metabase.example.com", // Required: Your Metabase instance URL.
-  jwtProviderUri: "https://app.example.com/sso/metabase", // Required: Your endpoint that returns JWT token used to authenticate Metabase.
+  jwtProviderUri: "https://app.example.com/sso/metabase", // Required: An endpoint in your app that returns signs the user in and delivers a token.
 We'll explain more below how to implement this endpoint.
-  font: "Lato", // Optional: you could provide any fonts supported by Metabase }
+  font: "Lato", // Optional: Specify a font to use fromt the set of fonts supported by Metabase.
+}

 export default function App() {